jacksund/simmate/docs/getting_started/installation/command_line.md

 <img src="https://www.shaileshjha.com/wp-content/uploads/2020/03/anaconda_powershell_prompt-800x450.jpg"  height=330 style="max-height: 330px;">
 </p>

 You'll notice `(base)` at the start of the line.
-This represents our current anaconda environment.
+This represents our current anaconda environment and shows we installed Anaconda correctly.
 Following that, you'll see the "current working directory", which is the folder we currently have open.
-On Windows, this will be your user folder (e.g. `C:\Users\jacksund`) and for Mac/Linux, you'll see `~` which is shorthand for your user folder (e.g. `home/jacksund`).
+On Windows, this will be your user folder (e.g. `C:\Users\johnsmith`), and for Mac/Linux, you'll see `~` which is shorthand for your user folder (e.g. `home/johnsmith`).

 Now, type in the command `cd Desktop` and press enter.
 This will open your Desktop folder.
 Then enter the command `ls`, which will list all files and folders on your Desktop.